 How Often Should You Clean the Guinea Pig Grease Gland?

 You sometimes need to clean the guinea pig’s grease gland daily.
 While this was an exaggeration, it can sometimes be the case, depending on its effervescence.

 For a guinea pig that’s not that dominant and has a relatively dormant grease gland, the cleaning should occur between once a week to once a month.
 Once again, it all depends on how much the gland is active.
 For that reason, you’re here to monitor the pig and do all the necessary stuff.

 The same applies to the buildup.
 Some guinea pigs will have a buildup in a matter of days, while some will in a matter of weeks.
 This grease is indeed thick but there are slight differences in thickness for every guinea pig.

 Even if a guinea pig has a very active grease gland, cleaning it every day may help but in some cases, might not.
 This can sometimes lead to very dry and rough skin at that place, which makes it irritating for a guinea pig.

 If you notice that the grease gland is unusually active, you should visit the vet.

-So, how do you clean it?
+So, how do you clean the grease gland of guinea pigs?
 Here are the necessary steps:

-So, what have we learned today?
-We learned that the grease gland is an integral part of the guinea pig’s body and that its function is very important.
+The grease gland is an integral part of the guinea pig’s body and its function is very important.
 It’s used for territory marking and sexually attracting other guinea pigs.
 We also learned that it’s very important to keep it clean, whether it’s a grease gland in male or female pigs.
 Remember to always be gentle with your guinea pig and not force things on them.
 They are sensitive animals and you’ll need to respect them.